16th District Court

 - All in-person reporting probation appointments have been converted to mail-in status.
 The Monthly Supervision Report Form is available online at www.16thdistrictcourt.com or at the kiosk in the lobby of the Livonia Police Department.
 You must submit your Monthly Supervision Report forms by the 1st of each month.

 - All violations hearings are being handled.
 Failure to appear for a zoom hearing shall result in immediate issuance of a Bench Warrant for the defendant’s arrest.

 - All Formal and Informal Drug Court hearings are being held remotely by phone or zoom in a court recorded setting.

-- All alcohol and drug testing continue as directed by the probation department.
-All drug and alcohol testing agencies have re-opened.
+- All alcohol and drug testing agencies are opened for business and therefore all court ordered testing will continue as directed by the probation department.
 Your failure to comply will result in the issuance of probation violation.
-If you have received a probation violation notice, you may contact the probation department at (734) 466-2550 to schedule a zoom hearing.
+If you have received a probation violation notice, you may contact the probation department at (734)466-2550 to schedule a zoom hearing.

 - Any requests and inquiries may be emailed to: Livoniaprobation@livonia.gov

-- The CHANGES support group meeting for probationers has been canceled until further notice.
+- The CHANGES support group meeting for probationers has been cancelled until further notice.

 - All jury trials have been adjourned; parties will be notified of new dates.

-- All participants in general civil matters will be notified in advance as to whether their matter will be heard in-person at the Court, or virtually by way of Zoom, to be determined by the presiding judge or magistrate.
+- All participants in general civil matters, small claims or landlord tenant cases will be notified in advance as to whether their matter will be heard in-person at the Court, or virtually by way of Zoom, to be determined by the presiding judge or magistrate.

 - The Court will continue to accept pleadings sent to the Court via U.S. mail with the necessary filing fees.
 All necessary filling fees continue to be required and may be paid online by visiting the 16th District Court website.
 Payments can also be made over the phone.

 - The civil division may be reached at 734-466-2500 option # 2 or by email at: email@example.com.